smack0007/Snowflake/Readme.md

 # Snowflake

-Snowflake is a scripting language which compiles to C#.
+Snowflake is a scripting language implemented in C#.
 The following is an example Snowflake script:

 ```
 func buildMultiplier(x) {